ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-29.md

 Until v29.0.0, custom editor builds without {@link module:image/imagestyle~ImageStyle} and {@link module:image/imagetoolbar~ImageToolbar} plugins were possible because only block images were supported and captions were added by the user upon selecting the image.

-Since v29.0.0, {@link features/images-styles image styles} and {@link features/images-overview#image-contextual-toolbar toolbar} allow users to choose kind of image (inline or block) and give them a way to add or remove captions from block images via configurable buttons.
+Since v29.0.0, {@link features/images-styles image styles} and {@link features/images-overview#image-contextual-toolbar toolbar} allow users to choose the type of image (inline or block) and give them a way to add or remove captions from block images via configurable buttons.

 The user experience will degrade if either of these features is missing and this makes the {@link module:image/image~ImageConfig#toolbar image toolbar} configuration essential.